 Agenda Item Action by Whom Date to include training.
 The Committee discussed training and asked whether members receive training specific to the functions of the Committee.
 The Committee also acknowledged the importance of familiarisation - for example, the Chair expressed that he would have found shadowing the previous Assistant Director for Quality and Risk beneficial before he became Chair of the Committee to see how quality data is assembled and serious incidents are investigated.
 The Committee agreed on the importance of understanding the details regarding the way the Trust operates.
 The Committee agreed on the benefit of training in relation to health and safety and executive expectations.
 AF stated that she was the NED link for safeguarding and would welcome relevant legislation training.
 The Committee discussed the Checklist and agreed that for number 32, internal audit would look at safe staffing; and for number 34, Chris McCorquodale was a representative as Staff Governor and that links to representative groups and other stakeholders.
 JA recommended a possible annual 15-minute structured focus on how data is collected and cleansed would be beneficial to get further assurance on data methodology.
-The Committee discussed how members had previously talked to people at the middle level of the organisation to get an understanding of processes which otherwise would appear as a line of text on a page.
+The Committee discussed how it could gain greater assurance on data quality and discussed how members had previously talked to people at the middle level of the organisation to get an understanding of processes which otherwise would appear as a line of text on a page.
 Would it be of benefit to restart this?
-It was agreed that Understanding the processes of data and the quality of the data/numbers would be beneficial.
+It was agreed that understanding the processes of data and the quality of the data/numbers would be beneficial.
 LP advised that PIPR does give the data source and should give the Committee assurance.
-The Committee also noted that the RTT patient pathway and Lorenzo data quality report goes to the Performance Committee. vvhom 8.3 Cover: Document Control Compliance Document Control Spreadsheet - Out of Date Documents The Committee noted the pre-circulated document, with discussion as follows: The Committee noted that the out-of-date document report is produced every fortnight and that the number of out of date documents at the time of this meeting is 161, reduced from 187.
+The Committee also noted that the RTT patient pathway and Lorenzo data quality report goes to the Performance Committee.
+The Chair recommended that this discussion be considered as to how it would link into the Committee's self-assessment.
+8.3 Cover: Document Control Compliance Document Control Spreadsheet - Out of Date Documents The Committee noted the pre-circulated document, with discussion as follows: The Committee noted that the out-of-date document report is produced every fortnight and that the number of out of date documents at the time of this meeting is 161, reduced from 187.
 The team is continuing to monitor out of date documents and working with document owners to review and revise where appropriate.
 Additionally, there is a group reviewing ways to improve the process of document control, including digitally.
 8.4 Internal Audits: There were none to report.
 8.5 External Audits/Assessment: There were none to report.